Apothecary

 Consumables can affect you in a few ways and have durations tied to those effects:

-• A Consumable that grants a skill will allow you to use that skill until the next Sunrise.
+• Skill Consumables grants a skill will allow you to use that skill until the next Sunrise.

-• A Consumable that restores a Health, Vigour or Focus will take effect immediately when used.
+• Instant Consumables have an effect that will take effect immediately when used.

-• A Consumable can have multiple Doses by mutiplying the amount of Flicker by the amount of Doses you want to make.
+• Any Consumable can have multiple Doses by multiplying the amount of Flicker by the amount of Doses you want to make.

 OC Note: Apothecary Consumables are commonly expected to be things like potions but in Menhirs Fate may be any type of consumable item.
 Food and Drink may be used but please check before giving someone an item they can eat and answer any questions about OC ingredients.